Net Promoter Score Survey

 NPS was first introduced by Frederick F. Reichheld in a Harvard Business Review article, “The One Number You Need to Grow.”

-Out of a score of 0 to 10, people who give a score from 9 to 10 are considered “Promoters.”
-People who give a score from 7 to 8 are considered “Passives,” meaning those who are satisfied but not very loyal to your brand or product.
+People who give a score from 9 to 10 are considered “Promoters.”
+People who give a score from 7 to 8 are considered “Passives,” meaning those who are satisfied but not very loyal to our brand or product.
 People who give a score from 0 to 6 are considered “Detractors.”

 The NPS question can be followed up with another question to find out the reason(s) for the score the customer gave.
 By doing so, the Net Promoter Score can be associated with both qualitative and quantitative results.

-How to segment your customers to promote the product/services?
+- How do we segment our customers to promote the product/services?

-Who are the brand ambassadors among your customers?
+- Who are the brand ambassadors among our customers?

 NPS tracks loyalty and can identify the ambassadors among your customers.
 It is commonly used as a simple customer satisfaction metric.